-This business liability insurance policy covers the most common third-party risks.
-It's important for all South Dakota businesses, and it's required by most commercial leases.
+This type of business liability insurance is important for all South Dakota businesses.
+A general liability policy covers common third-party risks, and it's required by most commercial leases.

 Workers’ comp is highly recommended for South Dakota businesses with employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in South Dakota.
-It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.
+It covers injuries and property damage in an accident, along with vehicle theft and some types of damage.

 State laws can affect which business insurance coverage you need.
 These policies are required everywhere in South Dakota, from Sioux Falls to Pierre.